circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 order: 1
 ---

 An **executor** defines the underlying technology or environment in which to run a job.
-Set up your build environment to run with the `docker`, `machine`, `windows`, or `macos` executor and specify an image with the tools and packages you need.
+Set up your jobs to run in the `docker`, `machine`, `macos` or  `windows` executor and specify an image with the tools and packages you need.

 ![Executor Overview](  {{ site.baseurl }}/assets/img/docs/executor_types.png)